Skip to content

 There are several benefits to offset mortgages, including:

-• Flexibility – you can usually still access your savings if you need to, making your finances more flexible.
+• Flexibility – you can still access your savings if you need to.

-• Family help for first-time buyers – parents can help their kids get onto the property ladder as some lenders will let you offset your savings against your child’s mortgage.
+• Family help for first-time buyers – some lenders let you offset your savings against your child’s mortgage, which can help your kids get onto the property ladder.

 What are the disadvantages of offset mortgages?

-There are downsides to offset mortgages.
+There are downsides to even the best offset mortgages.
 These include:

-• Higher interest rates – you may find yourself paying more interest than you would with a standard repayment mortgage.
+• Higher interest rates – even with the cheapest offset mortgage, you may be charged a higher rate of interest than for a standard repayment mortgage.

-• Smaller choice of lenders – offset mortgages aren’t easy to come by, so you’ll probably have a smaller pool of lenders to choose from.
+• Smaller choice of lenders – not many lenders offer offset mortgages, so you might have fewer deals to choose from.

-• The money could be put to better use – it may be that you’d be better off using those savings to put down a bigger deposit or overpay your mortgage.
+• The money could be put to better use – it might be more beneficial to use your savings for a bigger deposit or to overpay a standard mortgage.

 Is an offset mortgage right for me?